FranckCo/Stamina/doc/content.md

 * for individuals, we subdivide further according to the name of model: `/gsim`, `/gsbmp`, `/gamso`, etc.
 * OWL vocabularies usually use hash-namespaces, so our OWL objects will be in the `http://stamina-project.org/models/def#` namespace.

 Inside the given context, the default pattern for identifying a given resource will be: `/{resource-type}/{resource-identifier}`, except for OWL artifacts whose URI will be `http://stamina-project.org/models/def#{name-of-artifacts}`.
+The `{resource-identifier}` can be any local identifier for the resource, for example the item code for a classification item, a version number or a publication date for a concept description, etc. When there is only one resource of a given type within the context, the `/{resource-identifier}` path element can be omitted.

+When a resource strongly depends on another, this can be represented in the path hierarchy, for example:
+* An explanatory note for a classification item exists only in the context of this item, so (if there is a necessity to represent it as a resource and not simply as a RDF literal) it will have an URI like `http://stamina-project/concepts/nacer2/class/51.22/inclusion-note`.
+* Likewise, an ADMS asset distribution will be identified by extending the asset URI.
+On the contrary, the asset URI does not extend the catalog URI since an asset may be included in several catalogs.

 ### Examples